warm-oats/dictionary-bot/README.md

 ### Flashcard System

-A robust flashcard system as a studying tool to save and manage vocabularies.
-A flashcard is a double-sided: front and back.
+A robust flashcard system as a studying tool to save and manage vocabulary.
+A flashcard is double-sided: front and back.
 Users can create decks and flashcards, and modify them with full CRUD functionality.

 | Commands | Description |
 | --- | --- |